warproxxx/poly-maker/ORIGINAL_SYSTEM_DOCUMENTATION.md

 # Original Poly-Maker System Documentation

-This document provides comprehensive documentation of the original poly-maker market making system to preserve all critical implementation details during the Nautilus Trader integration.
+This document provides comprehensive documentation of the original poly-maker market making system to preserve all critical implementation.

 ## System Overview